Home โ€ข Recipes โ€ข Cake

 You can also increase the quantities (maintaining a 2:1 ratio) to make extra buttercream for crumb coating the cake before covering with fondant icing.

-• Victoria Sponge Loaf should be stored in an airtight container, and will keep for about 1 week.
+• Victoria Sponge Cake should be stored in an airtight container, and will keep for about 1 week.

 • You can freeze Victoria Sponge, ideally before you jam the sponges together.
 Tightly wrap your Victoria sponges in cling film and then again in tin foil.
 To defrost, remove from the freezer and allow to warm to room temperature before eating.
 Do not re-freeze once defrosted, and do not leave in your freezer for more than 3 months to avoid freezer-burn.